BrunoFrancesco97/Software_Architectures/Task 3/readme.md

 Above is shown an image where is summarized how backend is structured.

-This division of layers allows the program to scale services if needed in an efficient way.
+This division of layers allows the program to scale services if needed in an efficient way and also to allow the distribution of the application.
 For exaxmple if there is an high load of requestes to the RestAPI server, the original container can be duplicated so to help at lowering the load of work independently from the database.

 ### Backend Documentation
 Backend documentation can be found inside each respective folder on _main_ branch, so: